ChrisPrice03/intern-ally/README.md

-# Pete-s-Paradise
+# InternAlly

-Do you hate student debt?
+Do you have student debt?

-Do you wish that you could pay your tuition with dining dollars?

-Do you ever want to know what it feels like to have a PHD from Purdue?
+Do you parents bully you for not having a job?

+Do you find that job hunting sites are always too confusing?

-If you answered yes to any of these questions, Pete's Paradise is the game for you!
+If you answered yes to any of these questions, InternAlly is the service for you!

-Click on Pete to earn dining dollars, make him happy and gain prestige 😎
+Begin exporing the numerous features on our internship finding site to help find the answers to all of these questions

 ENJOY!

-## How to Run?
+## How to Access?

-Clone repository

-Run `index.html`
+Simply go to 'intern-ally.co'!